-- Close the app and open "Control Panel" -> "Programs" -> "Turn Windows features on or off"
+- Close the "Settings" app and open "Control Panel" -> "Programs" -> "Turn Windows features on or off

-- After reboot search for "bash" in the start menu and open the program
+- After reboot, search for "bash" or "Ubuntu" in the start menu and open the program.

-- The first time it will ask to accept the terms of service and will ask to create a username and password.
-If you're not familiar with the linux environment, this password is needed for most sudo (i.e., administrator) commands.
+- The first time it will ask you to accept the terms of service and to create a username and password.
+If you're not familiar with the linux environment, this password is needed for most sudo (i.e., administrator) commands

-- For visual programs an X11 server is needed.
+- For visualisation, an X11 server is needed.
 We recommend the Xming X server, available at https://sourceforge.net/projects/xming.

 Download that program and follow the default installation instructions

-- Start up the Xming program from the start menu.
-There should be now a X logo in the notification bar at the bottom left corner of your screen.
+- Open "Xming" from the start menu.
+There should now be a "X" logo in the notification bar at the bottom left corner of your screen.
 Mouseover to see the address of the X11 display. (default case 0.0)

 - Use the following commands to get several packages required for MercuryDPM (enter your password and type 'Y' to accept the installation).